- School Life

 Interested in becoming a part of our BPS Society?
 Please contact us if you would like to contribute in any way – we would greatly appreciate it.

 Class Representatives play an important role in matters relating to school life and school development.
 There are usually two parent Class Reps per year group.
 They provide the vital link between the class, the school and the BPS Society.
 They meet with the Headmistress or Senior Leadership Team every half term to discuss matters relating to school policy, structures and operations.
 This is a valuable opportunity for the school to address parents’ questions on everyday matters and for the school to consider parental views across a variety of matters such as teaching, content of the syllabus, school trips, health and safety and school events.

 The support from the Class Reps is also appreciated when it comes to organising our main events as well as more informal ‘get-togethers’ for parents, such as coffee mornings or evenings out in the Altrincham area.

 NB.
 It is not the role of the Class Reps to address sensitive or personal matters.
-In this situation, parents are advised to speak directly to the teacher of the class/subject or to phone Mrs Makepeace Taylor (Head of Lower School), Mrs Hughes (Head of Lower Juniors) or Mrs Walsh (Deputy Head and Head of Upper Juniors).
+In this situation, parents are advised to speak directly to the teacher of the class/subject or to phone Mrs Makepeace Taylor (Head of Lower School), Mrs Hughes (Phase Leader, Years 3 & 4) or Mrs McGrath (Phase Leader, Years 5 & 6).